kubernetes/kubernetes/examples/guestbook/README.md

 } ?>
 ```

-Note the use of the `redis-master` and `redis-slave` host names-- we're finding those services via the Kubernetes cluster's DNS service, as discussed above.
-All the frontend replicas will write to the load-balancing redis-slaves service, which can be highly replicated as well.
+Note the use of the `redis-master` and `redis-worker` host names-- we're finding those services via the Kubernetes cluster's DNS service, as discussed above, unless the .yaml file instructed us to fall back to use of environment variables.

+All the frontend replicas will write to the load-balancing redis-workers service, which can be highly replicated as well.

 ### Step Six: Set up the guestbook frontend service.